 While walking, most people tend to carry themselves with some sort of hunch.
 Whether carrying bags or bracing the cold, tense shoulder muscles are not good for your back.
 Standing up tall, as if you are measuring your height against a wall, is a great way to prevent posture problems like this from developing into unhealthy habits.
 Stand with your shoulders back, knees slightly bent, and belly tucked in.
 Your head should be straight and your chin relaxed.
 Try to remind yourself at least once a day to stand up taller.

 Rolling chairs make it hard to maintain good posture.
 Leaning back, swiveling, and rolling to and from your desk means that your body is frequently in motion.
 To help prevent poor posture while sitting, aim to sit as far back in the chair as possible.
 Keep your knees bent at a right angle and keep them the same height, or even a bit higher, than your hips with your feet flat on the floor.
 This position promotes healthy alignment for your spine’s natural curve.
+Check out our blog, Working From Home: 3 Ergonomic Tips To Reduce Pain for more information on proper positioning.

 Although your car may allow it, sitting too far back while driving has various repercussions.
 As a driver, reclining your seat back too far limits your ability to see at long distances- it also is not good for your posture.
 Instead, pull your seat closer to the steering wheel.
 Allow enough room to move your legs, but not extend them straight.
 Putting a pillow or rolled-up towel behind your lower back can also help with improving your posture.